-Learn more about the funding status of WaterSMART Initiative (WSI) projects.
+Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

-Active across the West are 7 new and 42 ongoing areas targeted for $44 million of FY2025 Environmental Quality Initiative Program (EQIP) WaterSMART Initiative (WSI) funds available for complementing Bureau of Reclamation WaterSMART projects.
-16 areas selected during the last four years completed the funding phase of program delivery and technical assistance is being provided to contract participants.
-States and tribes with new priority areas include: California (2), Idaho (1), Oregon (2), Wyoming (1) and Pueblo of Zia, located in New Mexico (1).
+Active across the West are 11 new and 26 ongoing priority funding areas for conservation activities that complement Bureau of Reclamation WaterSMART projects.
+39 areas selected during the last five years have completed the funding phase of program delivery and technical assistance is being provided to contract participants.

 About Multi-Year Priority Area Funding Projects

-The project descriptions below include the following key information and a narrative about the collaborative effort: the name of the funding project, the amount of EQIP-WSI funds budgeted to help eligible producers in the area, the extent in acres of the area, the funding timeline, the target number of new contracts funded in the area, the target amount of new acres under contract, what Reclamation WaterSMART Program categories provided funding by year to the complemented project, and the type of complementary project completed by a local irrigation district or other water management organization receiving the Reclamation WaterSMART funds.
+The project descriptions shown below include the following key information and a narrative about the collaborative effort: the name of the funding project, the amount of EQIP funds budgeted through the WaterSMART Initiative to help eligible producers in the area, the extent in acres of the area, the funding project budget period, the target number of new contracts to be funded in the area, the target amount of new acres to enter into contract, which Reclamation WaterSMART Program Opportunities provided funding by year to the complemented project, and the type of project completed by a local irrigation district or other water management organization receiving the Reclamation WaterSMART funds.

 Find Project Descriptions by State or Native American Indian Land